nsylv/PrisonersDilemma/README.md

 |TitForTat    | AlwaysBetray | 2.00001 | 1.99998 | 0/100000      | 99999/100000  | 1/100000      | 1/100000      | 0/100000      |
 |AlwaysBetray | AlwaysSilent | 0.0     | 3.0     | 0/100000      | 0/100000      | 100000/100000 | 0/100000      | 100000/100000 |

 Additionally, I looked at what using different strategies looked like without factoring in what the second strategy was.
-In this analysis, I computed:
+In this analysis, I computed (using `T = 3, P = 2, R = 1, and S = 0`):
 * Average for Using ~ average sentence term for using the given strategy
 * Average for Against ~ average sentence term for playing against the given strategy
 * Total Average ~ average sentence of the players for at least one of them using the given strategy